Beavers secrete a goo from their butts called castoreum. Castoreum has a vanilla scent and is sometimes used as an artificial flavoring in foods.

 With that said, it is not commonly used and is not used in large amounts because it is expensive.

 What is Castoreum?

 Castoreum is secreted from beavers’ castor glands found in both sexes of beavers.
-Castor is a pasty pungent brown goo that has a strong scent and is used to market territory and keep predators away.
+Castor is a pasty pungent brown goo with a strong scent used to market territory and keep predators away.

 Does Castoreum Come From Beaver Butts?

 Castoreum comes from the castoreum gland, which is near the anal gland but is not the same thing.
 Castoreum does essentially come from beaver butts, as the castor gland is in that area, as shown in the illustration below.

 Does Artificial Vanilla Contain Castoreum?

 While some perfumes and foods do actually contain castoreum, the imitation vanilla you get in the stores does not contain castoreum.
 And, of course, natural vanilla does not contain castoreum.